Spoilers for all works set prior to the end of Avengers: Endgame are unmarked. All spoilers for Endgame under the spoiler folder are also unmarked.

 A Variant of Gamora who killed her father Thanos and allied with Iron Man in a quest to destroy the Infinity Stones.

-- Alternate Self: To the Gamora of the Sacred Timeline, coming from a universe where she killed her father Thanos.
+- Alternate Universe Reed Richards Is Awesome: To the Gamora of the Sacred Timeline, coming from a universe where she killed her father Thanos.

 - Bling of War: She's taken up both Thanos's double-bladed sword and even fashioned his armor to fit her smaller proportions, which makes her look far more formidable than her other Variants.